ibm-cloud-docs/databases-for-postgresql/howto-upgrading.md

 Once a major version of a database is at its End Of Life (EOL), it is a good idea to upgrade to a current major version.

-You can find the available versions of PostgreSQL on the [{{site.data.keyword.databases-for-postgresql_full}} the catalog](https://cloud.ibm.com/catalog/databases-for-postgresql) page, from the cloud databases cli plugin command [`ibmcloud cdb deployables-show`](/docs/databases-cli-plugin?topic=databases-cli-plugin-cdb-reference#deployables-show), or from the cloud databases API [`/deployables`](https://cloud.ibm.com/apidocs/cloud-databases-api#get-all-deployable-databases) endpoint.
+You can find the available versions of PostgreSQL on the [{{site.data.keyword.databases-for-postgresql_full}} the catalog](https://cloud.ibm.com/catalog/databases-for-postgresql) page, from the cloud databases cli plug-in command [`ibmcloud cdb deployables-show`](/docs/databases-cli-plugin?topic=databases-cli-plugin-cdb-reference#deployables-show), or from the cloud databases API [`/deployables`](https://cloud.ibm.com/apidocs/cloud-databases-api#get-all-deployable-databases) endpoint.

-## Backup/Restore Upgrade
+## Backup and Restore Upgrade

 One way to upgrade your database version is to [restore a backup](/docs/databases-for-postgresql?topic=cloud-databases-dashboard-backups#restoring-a-backup) of your data into a new deployment that is running the new database version.